MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

 > [!NOTE]
 > * The name shared between **SaveData**, **LoadData**, and **ClearData** is a key, not a file name.
 It need not be complex as names are unique to each app and there is no danger of name conflict.
 The name must not contain any of these characters: `*".?:\<>|/`.
-> * ClearData is currently only supported for Power Apps running in Teams.
+> * ClearData is currently supported for Power Apps running in Teams and Web.
 It is not yet supported for Power Apps running in a mobile player.
-> * SaveData is limited to 1 megabyte of data for Power Apps running in Teams.
+> * SaveData is limited to 1 megabyte of data for Power Apps running in Teams and Web.
 There is no fixed limit for Power Apps running in a mobile player but there are practical limits discussed below.

 Use these functions to improve app-startup performance by: